rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 	* The framed item serves as a top container in ASpace.
 Container profile in ASpace = [blank]
  	* Framed items should be given an FR number to indicate that it is being stored onsite on the framed art shelves.
 In a collection FRs should be a separate sequence of numbers from the general box number sequence (i.e. FR1, FR2, etc.).
 When making the label, there is no space between FR and the number (i.e. FR1).
   	* Do not affix labels to the frames themselves.
 Print a small (4" x 2") label, affix the label to a strip of acid free card stock, punch a hole in the top, and tie the label to the hanger on the frame.
 If the frame does not have hanging hardware on the back, consult with the Rose Library Preservation Liaison.
 Do not add any framed items to the art racks without first identifying and labeling them appropriately.

-####  Oversized materials

-**Preferred: for collections that are or will be primarily stored at the LSC:** Any material that fits into a box (instead of a folder) .
-Folders up to 24" x 36" should be given an OP (oversized papers) number to indicate that it is being stored onsite on Level 11 in the Abbey.
-Materials larger than that will be given an XOP (extra-oversized papers) number to indicate that it is being stored onsite on Level 11 in the Nunnery.
-The LSC will accept boxes up to 20" x 24," and boxes sent to the LSC should be given regular box numbers rather than OP numbers since OP references a shelving location.
-Due to space constraints in oversized material shelving in the Abbey and the Nunnery, newly accessioned or processed oversized material should be sent to the LSC when possible.

-**For collections that are or will be primarily stored onsite:** Documents and photographs larger stored in folders larger than 20" x 24" should be given **oversized papers (OP)** numbers to indicate that they are being shelved onsite on Level 11 in the Abbey.
-Materials larger than 24" x 36" should be given **extra-oversized papers (XOP)** numbers and are shelved in folders in the Nunnery.

-Legacy content: WBound items that will fit in Hollinger document case should be placed in folders and stored as normal.
-Bound items that will fit in boxes up to 20" x 24" and are part of collections that are or will be stored primarily at the LSC should be stored as normal and the boxes given regular box numbers.
-Bound items that are part of collections that are or will be stored onsite and are too large to reside with the rest of collection should be boxed separately and identified in the finding aid as BVs or OBVs.
-When boxing multiple items together, insert a strip of acid-free card stock into each item identifying it.
-Bound items that are part of collections that are or will be stored at the LSC and are too large for a 20 x 24" box should be identified with a strip of acid-free card stock, identified as an OBV in the finding aid, and placed on appropriate shelving onsite.

-**OP, XOP, BV, and OBV numbering** is similar to numbering regular size boxes and folders.
-Boxes for bound and oversized material **staying onsite** are numbered sequentially with OP, BV, or OBV preceding the numeral.
-For example, OP1, OP2, BV1, OBV1, etc. Folders or bound items within the boxes are also numbered sequentially in the same fashion as regular size folders.
-For example, OP1/1, OP1/2, BV1/1, etc. External housing should be labeled with a printed label (see below).
-Within boxes, folders and items may be labeled by hand.
-Folders going directly on shelves (e.g., 24" x 36" OP folders or 36" x 48" XOP folders) should have a printed label placed in the bottom lefthand corner of the folder opening. *Note: Oversized and bound material going to the LSC should receive regular box and folder numbers.*